Sensory-Friendly Performance at Playhouse Square – January 2015

 Social stories can be used to help individuals on the autism spectrum prepare for a social interaction or situation.

 Wheelchair accomodations vary from program to program.
 Each program will have specific information as to what accomodations (and how to arrange for them) are available.
-For general information about Playhouse Square services for guests with disabilities, please click here.
+For general information about Playhouse Square accessibility services, please visit the Accessibility Information page on our website.